Conservation and Restoration

 Salts: What are salts?; Soluble salts and insoluble salts; Hygroscopy and deliquescence; Importance of the salts in the patrimony; Movement of salts on the walls of a building; Identification of carbonates, chlorides and sulfates by chemical tests.

-Continuous assessment consists of five moments, three in the theoretical component and two in the practical component.
-Each evaluation moment is valued at 4 points for a final assessment that totals 20 points.
-Approval is obtained when the sum of all moments of evaluation is equal to or greater than 10 points.
+Continuous assessment consists of five assessment moments, three in the form of a written test and two in the form of a laboratory activity report.
+Each evaluation moment is quoted in 4 values for a final evaluation that totals 20 values.
+The student approves when the sum of the quotations obtained at all moments of assessment is equal to or greater than 10 values.
+In continuous assessment a minimum grade of 4 is required, without which the student will be excluded from the exam periods.